stephend/citybeautiful.nz/_posts/2019/2019-09-30-planning-successful-cities-submission-guide.md

 I hope that helps.
 If you've got further questions email me at [steve@sd.net.nz](mailto:steve@sd.net.nz) or @ me on Twitter, [@nzsd](https://twitter.com/nzsd).
 I may update this guide depending on what feedback all you lot give me.

-Submissions close at __noon on 10 October__.
+Submissions close at __5pm on 10 October__.
 Use the [online submission tool](https://submissions.mfe.govt.nz/consultations/planning-for-successful-cities/make-a-submission), which or you can write your own document and email it to [npsurbandevelopment@mfe.govt.nz](mailto:npsurbandevelopment@mfe.govt.nz%).